Paint for fascias, soffits etc

 All those are good, but what’s wrong with oil-based?
 Still better outside than water based and stuff that high is something you want to get right first time.

 From what I've read water based lasts as long, goes on easier with no undercoat/primer needed, doesn't yellow and is easier clean up.
-Would be ok outside.

 Barn paint all days long, I was recommended to use barn paint by the roofer specifically bedec.